mthomps4/eas-testing/docs/08-ios-to-test-flight.md

 ### Expo Dashboard

 If you navigate to Expo and your project within you should see your projects and recent activity.
 To see a list of builds for a specific project, you can click into the names on the left.

 You'll see your most recent builds as well, here you can note where we've built an internal build to download from Expo, as well as our "alpha" build for the store.

+> NOTE: If you kept the `slug` the same in `app.config.js` you should only see ONE project with multiple identifiers and builds underneath.
+In the example below, I left my slug unique to the profile resulting in a project PER Variant.

 ![expo-dashboard](images/expo-dash/expo-dashboard.png)